rma350/ORSoftwareTools2013/cut-generation-heuristics-and-callbacks/prerequisites/index.markdown

 # Installation Test

-Once you have completed the installation test it by following these instructions.
+Once you have completed the installation test it by following [these instructions](install-test/index.html).
 You need to upload the output of this test as homework before class starts on the stellar page!

 # Do you know Java?

 When using Cplex from Java, the use of object oriented design is unavoidable.
-Please check here to learn/review the syntax of object oriented code in Java.
+Please [check here](java/index.html) to learn/review the syntax of object oriented code in Java.

-Slides reviewing Java and walking through the beginning here